giocomai/ganttrify/README.md

 At this stage, the package has strong expectations about the input format, and does not provide meaningful error messages.
-If you see unexpected results, please consider that:
+If you see unexpected results, please consider that ideally:

 - no cell in the activity column must be empty
 - an activity cannot be called the same as a wp